OfficeDev/office-js-docs-pr/docs/design/built-in-button-integration.md

 # Integrate built-in Office buttons into custom control groups and tabs (preview)

 You can insert built-in Office buttons into your custom control groups on the Office ribbon by using markup in the add-in's manifest.
-(You cannot insert your custom add-in commands into a built-in Office group.)
+(You can't insert your custom add-in commands into a built-in Office group.)
 You can also insert entire built-in Office control groups into your custom ribbon tabs.

 > [!NOTE]
 > This article assumes that you are familiar with the article [Basic concepts for add-in commands](add-in-commands.md).
-Please review it if you have not done so recently.
+Please review it if you haven't done so recently.

 > [!IMPORTANT]
 >
 > - The add-in feature and markup described in this article is in preview and is *only available in PowerPoint on the web*.
-We recommend that you try the markup out in test and development environments only.
+We recommend that you try out the markup in test and development environments only.
 Do not use preview markup in a production environment or within business-critical documents.
 > - The markup described in this article only works on platforms that support requirement set **AddinCommands 1.3**.
-See [Behavior on unsupported platforms](#behavior-on-unsupported-platforms) below.
+See the later section [Behavior on unsupported platforms](#behavior-on-unsupported-platforms).

 ## Insert a built-in control group into a custom tab